jjgilces/detector-yoga-postures/README.md

-# CNN with PyTorch - Detector of deaseases in cacao
+# CNN with PyTorch - Classifier of Yoga Poses
 This project show how to implement a Convolutional Neural Network (CNN)using Keras **to classify possses of yoga** from **images**.
 The main idea is create a Neural Network capable to clasify an image in one of the following classes: downdog, plank , tree,  warrior.